Frequently Asked Questions for the school of theatre arts

 The Grand Rapids Civic Theatre School of Theatre arts, through the support of generous community members and foundations, is pleased to offer need-based scholarships for classes and camp.
 Qualified applicants may receive up to an 80% tuition scholarship for fall, winter or spring term classes, 50% tuition scholarship for Performance Block classes and 50% tuition scholarship for summer camps.

-Scholarships are limited to one class per student, per term.
+Scholarships are limited to one class per student, per term and cannot be added retroactively.

 How do I apply for a scholarship?